Adithiya-S/nrityeswarra-website/README.md

 ## Deployment

-This website is automatically deployed using AWS Amplify.
+This website is automatically deployed using AWS Amplify connected to GitHub.
 Any changes pushed to the main branch will trigger an automatic deployment.

 ## Contact